 Center for Democratic Governance and Rule of Law

-The center was created in early 2014 to create a space in the academic community for the development and promulgation of ideas in the field of Democratic Governance and Rule of Law.
+The center was created in early 2014 to establish a space in the academic community for the development and contribution of ideas in the field of Democratic Governance and Rule of Law.
 Already home to the only LL.M. program in this field, ONU is leveraging its investment and expertise with the center.
 Not just a research institution, the center and its people are engaged directly in rule of law development projects around the world.

 The Center establishes multiple co-operative agreements and grants.
 Click here for our current list of initiatives.